-Below are a few studies that describe approaches that we've woven into MotiSpark.
-Perhaps they help explain why our nudges test at a 90%+ success rate at triggering desired behaviors (exercise, eating options, relaxation.)
-We're also inspired by Nudge Theory and GTD, themselves the result of synthesizing tons of studies into cohesive delicious books.
+Below are a few studies that illustrate the complementary evidence-based approaches we've woven into MotiSpark.
+Perhaps they help explain why our nudges test at a 90%+ success rate at triggering desired behaviors (such as exercise, eating better, and relaxation).
+We're also inspired by Nudge Theory and GTD— themselves syntheses of powerful traditions and techniques.

 Short videos SUBCONSCIOUSLY Fix appetite

 Oxford published trial report: Short visual sequences trigger healthier eating choices.

 WATCHING cat videos CALMS PEOPLE